 The local village is a 5 minute drive and has a bakery, supermarket, restaurants and bars.
 Less than 10 minutes away is St Nicholas des Eaux, a wonderfully picturesque village on the river Blavet.
 As well as visiting its restaurants and bars you can hire kayaks, go on a river cruise or cycle along the tow path.
 Look at(and Like!) our facebook page Le Manoir de Mouflon for more photographs and information

 An impressive stone Manor house, spacious with large windows giving you light and airy rooms.
 There are many original features including oak beams, fireplaces and wooden floors.
 It’s well furnished with some pieces of restored furniture, but also robust and relatively clutter free so suited to children of all ages.
-The house has been divided into two, the Manoir and the Longere, so you will have two kitchens, dining areas and lounges.
-Each house is light and airy with lots of windows with views of the garden and swimming pool.
-There are two modern fitted kitchens with large range gas cookers that can cope with cooking for larger families or groups.
+There is a modern fitted kitchen with a large range gas cooker that can cope with cooking for larger families or groups.
 The kitchens are fully equipped and include a large fridge-freezer, microwave, dishwasher and plenty of good quality crockery and utensils.
-The dining space in the Longere will accommodate up to 26 seated at the table
+Large dining table in the kitchen diner.

-There are two lounge areas, one is a separate self contained lounge, each with plenty of comfortable sofas, a tv with english freeview, dvd and video and a selection of books and games for you to use.
+There is a separate lounge with plenty of comfortable sofas, a tv with english freeview, dvd and video and a selection of books and games for you to use.
 One of the sofas converts to a sofabed.

-There are 10 bedrooms in all.
-In the Manoir on the first floor there are 4 bedrooms and a shower and toilet.
+There are 5 bedrooms plus a sofa bed in the lounge.
+On the first floor there are 4 bedrooms and a shower and toilet.
 The larger room has a double and single bed, there are 2 twin bedded rooms and a double room.
-All bedrooms have there own wash basin.
+All bedrooms have their own wash basin.

 All linen (except beach and pool towels) is provided, there are duvets and top sheets on the beds and all rooms have central heating.
 Cots, high chairs and child’s bed are available at no extra cost.